gracekabaghe/budget-app/README.md

 ## Acknowledgments

-- This project built is in Microverse's FIFth Module.
+- This project built in Microverse's Fourth Module's Capstone.

+## 📝 License

+This project is [MIT](./MIT.md) licensed.